paperoffice-ai/PaperOfficeAPIWrapper/README.md

 **Note:**
-- Successfully processed files are moved to an `api_processed_files` subfolder within the input folder.
+- Successfully processed files are moved to an `processed_originals` subfolder within the input folder.
 - Ensure you have read/write permissions for all specified folders.
-- For more examples, refer to `api_file_processor_config_example.json` in the `src` folder.
+- For more examples, refer to `folder_settings.template.json` in the `src` folder.
-- **Important:** For a comprehensive list of all available endpoints and `payload` parameters, please refer to our API documentation at: https://app-desktop.paperoffice.com/en/api
+- **Important:** For a comprehensive list of all available endpoints and `payload` parameters, please refer to our [API documentation](https://app-desktop.paperoffice.com/en/api).

 ## Running the Script

-After configuring the `.env` and `api_file_processor_config.json` files, execute:
+After configuring the `.env` and `folder_settings.json` files, execute:

 ### For Unix-based Systems (Linux, macOS)